 I wanted to play something more proactive, both because that’s the general way I like to play and because it feels like that’s a better direction to take Priest in general.
 The Priest hero power is at its best when you can use it to heal minions that are giving you control over the board, and generally goes to waste in the early turns if you don’t have anything in play.
 I also expected Hunter to be the most popular deck in the tournament, and my experience with Druid was that the best way to beat them was to establish a solid board presence of 2-3 reasonably sized minions, because you can keep their Unleash turns from being too powerful and still keep them under a reasonable clock to prevent them from just naturally going off with Buzzard when they get to a ton of mana.

 That lead me to looking in the direction of Undertaker.
 I’d mentioned on my stream that I wanted to explore Undertaker Priest, and someone said that it was bad and I shouldn’t waste my time.
-That’s the kind of attitude that I find crazy in collectible games.
+That’s the kind of attitude that I find crazy in collectible games like a crossword puzzle.
 How in the world could someone have definitively concluded that a card that came out a week ago isn’t worth exploring?
 People in Hearthstone seem to be even more closeminded about such things than in Magic.

 I never would have made it to where I am if I just dismissed cards other people told me are bad.
 As the flavor text on Armadillo Cloak says – “Don’t laugh.
 It works.”